Borrowing to invest

 in property through an investment property loan.
 Each carries their

 own benefits and risks.
-Find out more about margin loans and investing in
+Find out more about margin loans and investing in property.

 Negative or positive